I tweeted this the other day:

 If you’re setting out to build a decentralised system then you need to start thinking about and planning for these processes from the start.

-Having an appreciation for the ways that you system by be impacted by internal and external network effects is a good start.
+Having an appreciation for the ways that your system may be impacted by internal and external network effects is a good start.